publiccodeyml/publiccode.yml/docs/en/schema.it.rst

 - Type: boolean
 - Presence: optional

-If present and set to ``yes``, the software is compliant with the Italian accessibility laws (L. 4/2004), as further explained in the
+If present and set to ``true``, the software is compliant with the Italian accessibility laws (L. 4/2004), as further explained in the
 `linee guida di
 design <https://docs.italia.it/italia/designers-italia/design-linee-guida-docs>`__ (Italian language).